• About

 1. Nomination process

-• The registered officer lodges all endorsed nominations directly with ECSA.
+The registered officer lodges all endorsed nominations directly with ECSA.

-2. Requirements for registered officers
+2. Responsibilities of registered officers

 Registered officers must:

-• Lodge all nomination forms (RO 40A / RO 40B).
+• lodge all nomination forms (RO 40A / RO 40B)

-• Submit a $1,000 deposit per candidate (banker’s cheque or EFT).
+• submit a $1,000 deposit per candidate (banker’s cheque or EFT)

-• Lodge multiple nominations on a single nomination paper if submitted at least 48 hours before the hour of nomination.
+• lodge multiple nominations on a single nomination paper if submitted at least 48 hours before the hour of nomination

 Back to top